jasonsbeer/Amiga-2000-EATX/README.md

 ## What has not changed?
 ### Most External Ports
-The keyboard, joystick, mouse, parallel, and serial are all present and function as they did in the Amiga 2000.
+The keyboard, joystick, mouse, parallel, and serial ports are all present and function as they did in the Amiga 2000.
 The parallel, serial, mouse, and joystick ports are stacked DB9 and DB25 connectors, respectively.
 The Amiga keyboard port remains a DIN5 connector.

 ### Zorro II Slots
 There are no changes to the Zorro II slots.

 ### Kickstart ROM
 For now, the Kickstart ROM remains the original 27C400.
 These are no longer made, but are easy to find.
 In addition, this allows the use of an original Commodore Kickstart mask ROM.
+Revision 1.2 added support for 1MB (27C800) and 2MB (27C160) EPROMs for custom Kickstart ROMs.

 ### Everything Else
 If something is not specifically mentioned, you should expect it to be unchanged in function or component from the original A2000.